ahmadsandy34/Car-Price-Prediction/README.md

 3. In the Car-Price-Prediction_Inference.ipynb, run all cells.
 You can change the content of data_inf or data_inf2 to experiment with different car specification

-## The Model Strengths and Weakness :
+## The Model Strength and Weakness :

 ### Strength :
 - Can decently predict middle prices (£10000~£30000) cars